MI-DPLA/combine/docs/workflow.rst

 **Record Mapped Fields**

-Exporting a Job as Mapped Fields creates a single.csv or Excel file containing all mapped fields stored in ElasticSearch, across all Records, for this Job.
+Exporting a Job as Mapped Fields creates a single.csv or Excel file mapped fields stored in ElasticSearch, across all Records, for this Job.

 .. figure:: img/job_export_mapped_fields.png
    :alt: Exporting Mapped Fields for a Job